What services does Willpowered Woman offer to women experiencing intimate partner abuse?

 What is abuse?

 Abuse means a misuse of power and control.
+You can be abused by a stranger, family member or an intimate partner.
 There are seven types of abuse: physical, emotional, financial, verbal, spiritual, stalking/cyber stalking and sexual.
-If this is occurring in an intimate partner relationship, it is referred to as domestic abuse.
+If this is occurring in an intimate partner relationship, it is referred to as intimate partner abuse.
 Abuse can lead to a deterioration in your self-esteem, self-confidence and cause you to be self-critical and blame yourself for your partner's behavior.